Skip to Main Content

 Advisory: CTIS-09 and CTIS-20.

-CTIS-29 CLOUD COMPUTING WITH MICROSOFT AZURE
+CTIS-29 AI SOLUTIONS WITH MICROSOFT AZURE CLOUD

 3 units: 1.5 hours lecture, 4.5 hours lab.